 As many organizations look to become more agile and customer-centric, HR risks being seen as an internal hurdle to high performance.
 HR leaders have been searching for a way to meet this challenge.

-Agile defined: an iterative approach to developing initiatives and solutions, structured around experimentation, integration and review, and supported by a trusting and collaborative culture.
+Agile is an iterative approach to developing initiatives that is structured around experimentation, integration and review, and supported by a trusting and collaborative culture.
+Agile has its roots in the software development world, but the mindset and principles of agile are increasingly being tested out in the world of human resources.

 Agile HR lessons from the tech world